-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 The financial statements have been prepared on the historical cost basis, except for the revaluation of certain financial instruments.
 The historical cost is generally based on the fair value of the consideration given in exchange for assets.
 The principal accounting policies adopted are set out below.
 These have been applied consistently during the year.